What Are Probiotics? Why People Use Probiotics – IMMUNOSCIENCES

 Guidelines for Selecting Reputable Probiotic Products:

-• Research-Based Choices: Opt for products supported by scientific research and clinical trials.
+• Research-Based Choices: opt for products supported by scientific research and clinical trials.

 • Quality Assurance: Choose brands that adhere to good manufacturing practices and provide transparent product information.